René Roubíček: 1922–1945

 René Roubíček was born on 23 January 1922 in the family of a professional violinist, music teacher and amateur painter Antonín Roubíček.
 He had an older brother, Antonín, who was also musically gifted and later worked as a laboratory technician in the medical profession and photographer.
 His mother came from a carpenter's family and took care of the household throughout her life.
 The household was shared with the Roubíček family by his uncle Jan Tříska, who studied sculpture at the Academy of Fine Arts under Otakar Španiel.

-René Roubíček had a perfect visual memory and an absolute ear for music.
+René Roubíček had a visual memory and an ear for music.
 Together with his brother, he learned to play the piano and later mastered the clarinet, saxophone, guitar, harmonica, bagpipes and electric piano.

 He attended the reform primary school where Miloslav Disman taught, and later studied at the Vyšehrad Real Gymnasium, where Jindřich Severa was in charge of art education.
 He drew since the second grade of primary school.
 At the age of ten, he exhibited and sold several of his drawings and was even offered a job as a graphic designer in a Prague company, where they had no idea that he was a young boy.
 At the age of 14, he exhibited his copy of Václav Brožík's painting Celebration at Rubens with 52 figures, painted after a reproduction, at a show of amateur painters.
 Several newspaper articles have been published about his talent.
 He was also noticed by the then rector of the Academy of Fine Arts in Prague Max Švabinský who invited his parents and offered René to study at the Academy after finishing school.

 Universities were closed during the war.
 Therefore, on the recommendation of Jindřich Severa, he began his studies at the Art and Crafts School (UMPRUM), which was then serving as the main art school.
 He was admitted to the studio of monumental painting and glass led by prof. Jaroslav Václav Holeček, who came to the Art and Crafts School after the occupation of the Sudetenland from the School of Glass in Nový Bor.
 In Holeček's studio, Věra Lišková, Stanislav Libenský, Josef Hospodka, Felix Průša, or Miluše Kytková were his classmates.
 During his studies, Roubíček dealt mainly with engraved, cut, etched and sandblasted glass.
 He finished his studies in 1944 and in 1945 became a member of the Revolutionary Guard and of the Union of Czech Youth.